sharetribe/sharetribe/README.md

 More detailed technical documentation is located in [docs/](docs/)

-## Community forum
+## Sharetribe Go Community forum

-The Sharetribe Community forum is located at [https://www.sharetribe.com/community/](https://www.sharetribe.com/community/).
+The Sharetribe Go Community forum is located at [https://www.sharetribe.com/community/](https://www.sharetribe.com/community/).

-The forum is a great place to ask support and help for example with issues during the installation.
+The forum is a great place to ask support and help regarding Sharetribe Go Community Edition, for example with issues during the installation.

 ## License